alre5639/alre5639.github.io/README.md

 ## Publications
 Our paper "Verified Path Following Using Neural Control Lyapunov Functions" has been accepted to CoRL 2022!
 The camera ready version will be avaliable in November.

-* Reed, A., Berger, G., Sankaranarayanan, S., Heckman, C. Verified Path Following Using Neural Control Lyapunov Functions.In preparation, CoRL2022.
+* Reed, A., Berger, G., Sankaranarayanan, S., Heckman, C. Verified Path Following Using Neural Control Lyapunov Functions.
+In preparation, CoRL2022. <a href="https://openreview.net/forum?id=JErNvd_lKHr"> Link </a>

 this work builds on recent CLF generation and control extraction methods such as: